eclab/edisyn/README.md

 * *Reset* resets the editor's current patch to its initialized state, then sends it to the synthesizer if not out of sync.

-* *Send Patch* sends the patch to the synthesizer.
+* *Send Patch* sends the patch to the synthesizer at its patch location and moves to that location (if not already there).

-* *Send Patch To...* sends the patch to the temporary memory of *some other location* on the synthesizer and moves to that location.
+* *Send Patch To...* sends the patch to *some other patch location* on the synthesizer and moves to that location.

+* *Send Current Patch* sends the patch to the synth's current patch setting, whatever that is.

 * *Write Patch...* writes the patch to a given location in the synthesizer.